anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Proof of Concept Code available

+From IETF draft 13 -> IETF draft 14:

+* Update of the examples in {{examples}} to align with the defined prototypes
+* Changes incorporated based on Shepherd review PR #133:
+  * Terminology alignment and clarification throughout the document to use terms more consistently
+  * Restructuring of {{exchanges}} for protocol steps to align to the general approach: Overview, data description, CDDL description (if necessary), JWS Header an Signature.
+This lead to some movement of text between existing and new subsections.
+  * Inclusion of new section on logging hints {{log_hints}} to give recommendations on which events to be logged for auditing
+  * Alignment of pledge status response data across {{vstatus_data}}, {{estatus_data}}, and {{pstatus_data}}.
+* Update of informative references

 From IETF draft 12 -> IETF draft 13:

 * Deleted figure in Section "Request Artifact: Pledge Voucher-Request Trigger (tPVR)" for JSON representation of tPVR, as it has been replaced by CDDL
 * Updated reason-content description in status response messages (enroll-status, voucher-status, and status-response).
 * Updated CDDL source code integration to allow for automatic verification
-* Reordered description in section {{pvr}} in {{tper}} to better match the order of communication and artifact processing.
+* Reordered description in {{pvr}} in {{tper}} to better match the order of communication and artifact processing.
 * Updated CDDL for the request-enroll trigger in {{tper_CDDL_def}} according to the outcome of the interim ANIMA WG meeting discussions on April 19, 2024
 * Included statement in {{per_artifact}} for using the advanced created-on time from the agent-signed-data also for the PER, when the pledge has no synchronized clock
-* Update of the examples in {{examples}} to align with the defined prototypes
-* Changes incorporated based on Shepherd review PR #133:
-  * Terminology alignment and clarification throughout the document to use terms more consistently
-  * Restructuring of section {{exchanges}} for protocol steps to align to the general approach: Overview, data description, CDDL description (if necessary), JWS Header an Signature.
-This lead to some movement of text between existing and new subsections.
-  * Inclusion of new section on logging hints {{log_hints}} to give recommendations on which events to be logged for auditing
-  * Enhancement of IANA considerations in {{iana_con}} with values for the trigger messages and with an enhancement of the pledge status query and response to allow for a more flexible status inquiry and reporting

 From IETF draft 11 -> IETF draft 12:

-* Updated acknowledgements to reflect early reviews
+* Updated acknowledgments to reflect early reviews
 * Addressed Shepherd review part 2 (Pull Request #132); containing: terminology alignment, structural improvements of the document; deletion of leftovers from previous draft versions; change of definitions to CDDL, when no YANG is available